Deliciously Organic - Carrie Korem, FNTP

 How to Increase TSH Naturally

-Everyone is biochemically individual, but at our practice we’ve found that a TSH level between 0.5-2.0 is the range where people feel healthy and vibrant.
+Everyone is biochemically individual, but in general, a TSH level between 0.5-2.0mIU/L is the optimal range where people feel healthy and vibrant.ย

 TSH